LiFePO4 batteries are taking “charge” of the battery world. But what exactly does “LiFePO4” mean? What makes these batteries better than other types?

 A LiFePO4 Battery for Every Application

-LiFePO4 technology has proven beneficial for a wide variety of applications, including the following:
+LiFePO4 technology has proven beneficial for a wide variety of applications.
+Here’s a few of them:

 - Fishing boats and kayaks: Less charging time and longer runtime means more time out on the water.
 Less weight allows for easy maneuvering and a speed boost during that high-stakes fishing competition.

 - Mopeds and mobility scooters: No dead weight to slow you down.
 Charge to less than full capacity for impromptu trips without damaging your battery.

 - Solar setups: Haul lightweight LiFePO4 batteries wherever life takes you (even if it’s up a mountain and far from the grid) and harness the power of the sun.

 - Commercial use: These batteries are the safest, toughest lithium batteries out there.
 So they’re great for industrial applications like floor machines, liftgates, and more.

 - Much more: In addition, lithium iron phosphate batteries power many other things.
 For example – flashlights, electronic cigarettes, radio equipment, emergency lighting and much more.